bagder/uncurled/security/will-appear.md

 They will think that because you published a security vulnerability, your project has a bigger problem of insecurity.
 As if not all actively developed projects get these problems, either open or proprietary.

+## Learn

+Every security incident is a chance to learn.
+Mistakes are for learning.
+Why did this error slip through and cause this problem?
+What code pattern can we detect or prohibit to prevent this or similar mistakes to happen again?

+This is hard.
+In my experience, most security problems feel like one-offs and rare circumstances that happened because of strange changes and your own stupidity.
+Seeing patterns and adjusting ways of working to prevent future flaws is difficult work but should always be attempted, to make the most out of every CVE.